drangara/MFIX-Exa/docs/source_docs/eb/EBWalls.rst

 The Level-Set Function
 ======================

-MFiX-Exa uses a level-set function to resolve particle-wall collisions.
+MFIX-Exa uses a level-set function to resolve particle-wall collisions.
 See the `AMReX Level-Set documentation`_ for more details.
 The level-set function is stored on the nodal :cpp:`Vector<std::unique_ptr<MultiFab>> mfix::level_sets`.
 The level-set data is always stored on the particle grids.
 Depending on the input ``amr.max_level`` The level-set can be in one of two modes:

-1. MFiX-Exa is running in single-level mode (:cpp:`nlev == 1`).
+1. MFIX-Exa is running in single-level mode (:cpp:`nlev == 1`).
 Then
    :cpp:`mfix::level_sets[0]` will be at the same resolution as the fluid (except that it is stored on the particle grid).
 Even though :cpp:`nlev == 1`, there is a second level, :cpp:`level_sets[1]`.
 This level is the same as